openvinotoolkit/openvino/docs/dev/build_windows.md

    On Windows x86 64-bits:
     ```sh
-    cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Release <openvino>
+    cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Release <path/to/openvino>
     ```

    On Windows on ARM for ARM64 architecture:
     ```sh
-    cmake -G "Visual Studio 16 2019" -DOPENVINO_EXTRA_MODULES=<openvino_contrib>/modules/arm_plugin -DCMAKE_BUILD_TYPE=Release <openvino>
+    cmake -G "Visual Studio 16 2019" -DOPENVINO_EXTRA_MODULES=<openvino_contrib>/modules/arm_plugin -DCMAKE_BUILD_TYPE=Release <path/to/openvino>
     ```

 4. Build generated solution in Visual Studio or run `cmake --build . --config Release --verbose -j8` to build from the command line.
 Be aware that this process may take some time.

 5. Before running the samples, add paths to the Threading Building Blocks (TBB) binaries used for the build to the `%PATH%` environment variable.
-By default, TBB binaries are downloaded by the CMake-based script to the `<openvino>/temp/tbb/bin` folder.
+By default, TBB binaries are downloaded by the CMake-based script to the `<path/to/openvino>/temp/tbb/bin` folder.

 ### Additional Build Options